ballynmiller/ballynmiller.github.io/_posts/2014-6-29-setting-up-my-blog.md

 ---

 So I've finally decided to start blogging about things that i find interesting.
-What exactly did this consist of?
+What exactly does that consist of?
 Finding a framework for a blogging site, and deciding what to blog about.

 ### First agenda create a blog